Developed with the Belief that Education Advertising Must Be Transparent

 About Career Education Colleges and Universities

 Career Education Colleges and Universities (CECU) is a national organization serving postsecondary career education schools, staff, and students.
 As a voluntary membership organization, CECU serves as the national voice for the sector with a membership of over 500 campuses across the nation.
 Schools represented offer programs of all skills ranging from diploma and credential through Associate, Baccalaureate, and beyond.
 Most CECU member institutions participate in federal student financial assistance programs under Title IV of the Higher Education Act.
-For more information, call 571-970-3941 or visit www.career.org.
+For more information visit www.career.org.